zhonghan721/tp/docs/UserGuide.md

 ### </br>Update Account details

-> Updates your user account details.

-_You can update your account details to keep your account secure by calling this command._
+This command allows you to update your account details, thus enabling greater security and personalisation.

 </br>**Format:**